 For us this also means we can keep a SIBO diet more macronutrient balanced which is so fundamental in keeping our clients in a healthier state all round moving through their treatment.
 The SIBO dietary protocol is restrictive in carbohydrates in general, often leading to weight loss and low energy for many.
 For us as practitioners treating the SIBO is obviously important, but never at the detriment of our client’s health.
-Carissa and I work passionately to construct dietary plans for our clients that are as balanced as possible when dealing with SIBO, often finding that these clients have multiple food intolerances on top of SIBO.
+At The JCN Clinic we work passionately to construct dietary plans for our clients that are as balanced as possible when dealing with SIBO, often finding that these clients have multiple food intolerances on top of SIBO.
 This can be very tricky to manage on ones own, and I cannot stress enough how having the right guidance when it comes to diet is imperative.
 Too often we see clients who have been diagnosed with SIBO elsewhere and just been given a list of foods to avoid with a ‘see you next consultation’.
 For us this is not on and often leads to clients eating dangerously restrictive diets or just giving up due to shear frustration.

 All of this is why I am so exited about my SIBO friendly bread recipe!
 Not only is it made from ingredients that work for SIBO, it is also low reactive in general being of course, gluten, dairy, egg, soy, yeast and sugar free.
 Why is it purple?
 Well dear reader one of the ingredients in this bread is carrot and I just happened to use purple carrots instead of orange.
 Never in my wildest dreams did I expect this colour to carry through, but I am suitably impressed that it did!